jamesgleave/DeepDockingGUI/README.md

 Go to the web address provided, log in to your cluster, and you are ready to start a DD run.

 ## Where to get final top hits:
-This should be located on the cluster in the folder for the last iteration of the project under the name `top_hits.csv` (contains the smiles with their corresponding IDs).
+This should be located on the cluster in the folder for the last iteration of the project under the name `smiles.csv` (contains the smiles with their corresponding IDs).

-Note that the Top Scoring tab does not currently show the final top hits of DD but will be in future updates.
+The Top Scoring tab allows you to download the top 1000 hits of that smiles file from the GUI directly.

 ## Common Issues + Fixes:
 ```python